shrutin0492/Data-Structures-Lab/README.md

 # List of Programs

-1.Write a program to add, subtract, multiply, divide and find the modulus for two integers using user defined type functions with return type.
+1.Write a program to add, subtract, multiply, divide and find the modulus for two integers using user defined functions with return type.

 2. Write a program to find the sum of digits of a number and print the reverse of the number using recursin.